Value Alignment of Social Media Ranking Algorithms: Study 2: Re-ranking by Multiple, User-Controlled Values

 \subsection{Method}

 We conducted a between-subjects experiment (N=250) eliciting participants' value weights using a set of sliders (see Fig.~\ref{fig:interface}).
-Participants were assigned into one of six conditions, corresponding to the number of value sliders that participants will be able to adjust.
-The number of value sliders shown ranges from 1 to 5 or all 19 value sliders (i.e., ``Full'' condition).
+Participants were assigned into one of six conditions.
+While participants were shown sliders corresponding to all nineteen values, their assigned conditioned determined the maximum number of sliders they could adjust.
+The number of value sliders participants could adjust ranged from 1 to 5 or all 19 value sliders (i.e., ``Full'' condition).
+Our pilot tests, described in more detail in Appendix~\ref{sec:pilot}, included conditions for adjusting 1 to 6 values as well as the full 19.
+The results suggested that recognizability began to plateau beyond just a few values and informed our pre-registered final study, where we included 1 to 5 sliders and all 19.